Non-resident owners of vehicles using private garages and off-street parking areas will

 Where does the registration take place?

-The registration will take place at the Valletta Local Council on Application Form A1.5.
+The registration will take place at CVA on Application Form A1.5.

 An immediate acknowledgement will be printed from the CVA system for the applicant.